npm package discovery and stats viewer.

 • use as a library from TS/JS

-• pluggable shell (provides its own by default.)
+• pluggable shell (uses nash by default)

-• custom commands, configurable styling, tree-shakable.
+• custom commands, configurable styling, tree-shakable

 npm install nanoterm